Exho1/TTT_Loadout_Menu/README.md

 Almost entirely rewritten on 7/12/15 to just work better.
 Added scrollers for more weapons as well as reducing boilerplate code on the client and improving the serverside code as well.

-Modified loadout_config.lua to also Show Weapons from the follwoing collections:
+Modified loadout_config.lua to also Show Weapons from the follwoing addons:

 [TTT Rifle Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=307400737)